ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 Additionally, the defline itself is not entirely standardized and is basically free text.
 However, we have had a lot of innovations in sequence formats since then.
 One of those innovations is the [SAM/BAM format](https://samtools.github.io/hts-specs/), the (binary) alignment/mapping format.
 While this file format is typically used to store information about alignments of sequencing reads, it can also just stored the unaligned sequencing data.
-R1 and R2 are encoded in the same file.
+Crucially, both reads from paired-end sequencing (i.e., R1 and R2) are stored in the same single file.

 Fastq files, as a means for storing primary sequencing data before any downstream analysis,  are integral to genomic epidemiology.
 State health labs sequence genomes,